 Tidy Up Your Timber

 If you have a woodworker in the family, your storage needs may look a *bit* different than the average home's.
-Storing planks, dowels, and other cut pieces of wood overhead not only keeps them up off the ground where moisture can warp or damage them., but it prevents the classic clatter of a bunch of planks sliding to the floor suddenly, too—which means fewer accidents during those weekend woodworking projects.
+Storing planks, dowels, and other cut pieces of wood overhead not only keeps them up off the ground where moisture can warp or damage them, but it also prevents the classic clatter of a bunch of planks suddenly sliding to the floor—which means fewer accidents during those weekend woodworking projects.

 Storing bikes is no easy feat.
-If you rely on just their kickstand, you run the risk of causing a domino-effect when one starts to tip.
+If you rely on their kickstands, you run the risk of causing a domino effect when one starts to tip.
 But if you store them suspended from the ceiling (as many suggest), it's just one more hurdle between you and taking that spontaneous weekend ride.
 The solution?
 Store them vertically.
-They'll be off the floor and out of the way, but they're easy to pull down if the mood strikes you.
+They'll be off the floor and out of the way, but they'll be easy to pull down if the mood strikes you.